General Information Bulletin on Undergraduate Admissions

 - The interaction between teachers and students, takes place online, in a virtual classroom.
 Other forms of communication between teacher and student are email, online chat, and video conferencing.

 - Examinations are conducted either online or in designated testing venues.

 B. UPOU’s Undergraduate Program Offerings

-UPOU offers three undergraduate programs, as follows:
+UPOU offers seven undergraduate programs, as follows:

 - Associate in Arts (AA)

 - Associate of Science in Instructional Design and Technology (ASIDT)